Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 [Flowers]

-## Number of thistle required to place a pickable thistle spawner
+## Number of thistle required to place a pickable thistle spawner.
+Set to 0 to disable the ability to plant this resource
 # Setting type: Int32
 # Default value: 5
 ThistleCost = 5

-## Number of dandelion required to place a pickable dandelion spawner
+## Number of dandelion required to place a pickable dandelion spawner.
+Set to 0 to disable the ability to plant this resource
 # Setting type: Int32
 # Default value: 5
 DandelionCost = 5